A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Find plans

-When you buy a plan with a high deductible, you may also be able to pair it with a health savings account (note that you need to have a specific type of plan in order to make contributions to a health savings account; not all plans with high deductibles are HSA-qualified).
+When you buy a plan with a high deductible, you may also be able to pair it with a health savings account (note that you need to have a specific type of plan to make contributions to a health savings account; not all plans with high deductibles are HSA-qualified).

 2. You’re grappling with high deductibles and out-of-pocket costs